nwoeanhinnogaehr/tinyspec-cling/README.md

 to compile your hacks into a standalone executable, without live-coding support.

 ## Setup (easy)
 The easiest way to get tinyspec up and running is by using Docker.
+See [the docker directory](docker/) for details.

 ## Setup (advanced)
 More adventurous users can install tinyspec-cling natively for improved latency and flexibility.